Cabins in Nidderdale AONB

 One of Yorkshire’s great medieval abbeys, Jervaulx Abbey sits near Nidderdale AONB’s boundary within the Yorkshire Dales National Park.
 The splendid 12th-century Cistercian ruin features a small camping and caravanning site within its walled estate beside the River Ure.
 You can pick up the Six Dales trail, which runs right across the AONB from north to south, right outside.

-Top regions near Nidderdale AONB
+Top towns in and near Nidderdale AONB